Anderson County Extinct Towns

 Rosyvale 1860-1862

 Selma 1887-1956 Selma was established in Anderson County at the junction of the Kansas, Nebraska, and Dakota and the Missouri, Kansas & Texas Railways in 1887.
-As it no longer has a post office, it is officially an extinct town today.
+As it no longer has a post office, it is an extinct town today.

-Shannon/Cedar Bluff 1857-1860 The county seat was established in Cedar Bluff in 1856.
+Shannon-Cedar Bluff 1857-1860 The county seat was established in Cedar Bluff in 1856.
 In 1857, the town was surveyed by Dr. Preston Bowen, with public parks and with the expectation of its remaining the county seat.
 More improvements were made, and county buildings commenced.
 On April 3, 1858, the town’s name was changed to Shannon in honor of Governor Wilson Shannon.
 However, when the county seat was removed to Garnett in 1859, the townsite was soon abandoned.
 The post office closed on September 13, 1860, and the townsite became part of a farm.

 Springfield 1858-1860

-© Kathy Alexander/Legends of Kansas, updated November 2023.
+© Kathy Alexander/Legends of Kansas, updated October 2024.

 Also See: